pydata/pydata-sphinx-theme/docs/user_guide/branding.rst

        }
    }

-.. note:: The ``html_title`` field will work as well if no logo images are specified.
+.. note:: Sphinx's standard ``html_title`` variable in ``conf.py`` will work as well if no logo images are specified.

 Customize logo alternative text
 -------------------------------

-Adding a descriptive ``alt text`` can help make your documentation more accessible to readers using screen readers or other assistive tech.
+Adding a descriptive ``alt text`` can help make your documentation more accessible to people using screen readers or other assistive tech.

 By default, the theme will set ``alt text`` to ``<Your Project Name> - Home`` unless you provide a logo title, in which case the theme sets the ``alt text`` to the empty string.
 The assumption is that if you provide a logo title, the title is probably doing the work of the alt text.